 Stoodley Pike towering over the high meadows and deep wooded valleys of Calderdale

 Stride the Yorkshire Dales

 The Yorkshire Dales National Park is also easy to reach from Elmet Farmhouse, another rich resource for walkers.
-Simply head north to explore Wharfedale and Malham.
-Whereas the precipitous valleys around Calderdale are formed from millstone grit, the landscape of the Dales is quite different.
-This is limestone country, characterised by impressive geological formations such as the limestone pavements and dramatic cliffs of Malham Cove and Gordale Scar.
-A few miles beyond, the landscape changes once more as you enter the lush U-shaped valleys of Wensleydale and Swaledale, another world again.
+Simply head north to explore Wharfedale and Malhamdale.
+Whereas the precipitous valleys around Calderdale are formed from a type of sandstone known as millstone grit, the landscape of the Yorkshire Dales is largely limestone.
+This type of rock responds to the elements quite differently, resulting in impressive geological formations such as the limestone pavements and dramatic cliffs of Malham Cove and Gordale Scar.
+Beyond Wharfedale, the landscape changes once again and is characterised the broad U-shaped valleys of Wensleydale and Swaledale.

 Limestone outcrops near Gordale Scar in the Yorkshire Dales National Park

 So if you’re looking for a base for a walking holiday in Yorkshire, Elmet Farmhouse provides the perfect location.
 There’s such a wealth of hiking opportunities in this area – from Stoodley Pike and Hardcastle Crags to the Three Peaks and Simon’s Seat – you’ll struggle to pack them all in.
 Once you’ve sampled the pleasures of walking in the South Pennines and the Yorkshire Dales, we guarantee you’ll be hooked.